WokLibCodeClub/Hello-Python/step3/step3.md

 t.speed(8)
 ```

-You can adjust the number in the brackets - 1 is very slow, 10 is very fast, but, in fact, the fastest speed is when you set the speed to 0.
+You can adjust the number in the brackets: 1 is very slow, 10 is very fast, but, in fact, the fastest speed is when you set the speed to 0.

 ## First Python "repeat" loop